dymmond/edgy/docs/queries/queries.md

 ## Raw database queries

 Sometimes it is necessary to skip all edgy query modifications and issue raw queries.
-We can simply use the `database` and `table` attribute of a Model or QuerySet like we can do in databasez.
+We can simply use the `database` and `table` attribute of a Model or QuerySet.
 For getting the right objects QuerySet has the async function `build_where_clause` which evaluates all dynamic queries and returns an expression.
 The pendant in a model are `identifying_clauses`.